Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 ### Configure the domain name (DNS zone)

-Once you have added the domain name as an associated domain, check that its configuration is correct using the table that pops up.
-A green box indicates that the domain name is correctly configured.<br>
+Once you have added the domain name as an associated domain, check that its configuration is correct using the table that appears.
+A green box indicates that the domain name is correctly configured.

 If the box is red:

-- **if you chose automatic configuration when you added your domain**: it may take a few moments for the display in the OVHcloud Control Panel to refresh.
+- **If you chose automatic configuration when you added your domain**: It may take a few moments for the display in the OVHcloud Control Panel to refresh.

-- **if you have entered a domain name that is not managed by your OVHcloud account**:
+- **If you have entered a domain name that is not managed by your OVHcloud account**:
     - Click on the red box `MX`, `SRV`, `SPF` and `DKIM` to see the changes you need to make.
-If this domain name does not use OVHcloud’s configuration (its DNS servers), you will need to carry out the modifications from your domain name’s management interface.
+If this domain name does not use the OVHcloud configuration (its DNS servers), you will need to carry out the modifications from your domain name’s management interface.
-    - As part of a red `CNAME` box, please refer to our guide explaining how to [create a CNAME record when adding an associated domain](/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_dns_cname).
+    - In case of a red `CNAME` box, please refer to our guide explaining how to [create a CNAME record when adding an associated domain](/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_dns_cname).

 ![emailpro](images/add_domain_exchange_step4.png){.thumbnail .w-400}